-In an African jungle, there are thousands of ravenous animals, each striving every moment to attack their prey whilst keeping themselves safe.
-Amidst this chaos of survival, some predators are lucky enough to get their desired prey while others continue to search for another hunt.
+In an African jungle, there are hundreds of thousand ravenous animals, each striving every moment to attack their prey.
+Amidst this chaos of survival, some predators are lucky enough to get their desired prey and others continue to live off for another hunt.

-When an animal, say a cheetah, hunts for a deer as its prey, it has to apply a set of techniques, skill and precision in order to get his way.
-He has to wait for hours and hours at the right place before it can catch the deer and have a sumptuous feast.
-But sometimes this attack involves decision making, as in the wilderness there will always be predators waiting for an opportunity to strike.
-In this case, consider there is a pack of hyena right behind the lone cheetah.
-At this point, the cheetah and the hyena have to make a decision- either they need to cooperate with each other and negotiate on their share of deer or they fight until one survives.
-Additionally, this decision has to be made quickly, as behind the bushes a lion awaits, looking for the right opportunity to kill.
+When an animal like a cheetah hunts for a deer, it has to wait for hours and hours and that too at the right place before it could catch the deer and have a sumptuous feast.
+But, sometimes this achievement may turn into a decision, as in the wilderness there will always be predators waiting for an opportunity to strike.
+In this case, there stood a pack of hyena right behind the lone cheetah.
+At, this point cheetah and hyena had to make a decision, either they will cooperate with each other and decide on their share of deer or they both fight until one survives.
+But this decision has to be done quickly, as behind those bushes awaits a lion looking for the right opportunity to make a killing.

-If the cheetah and hyena decide to fight for their right over the feast, there are four possibilities:
+If the cheetah decides to fight for its right over that feast, there are four possibilities:

-1) The only one will get to eat the whole deer.
+1) Only one will get to eat the whole deer.

-2) At the time of their fight, the lion would bust in and would eat the whole deer while both fight, thus leading them back to square one.
+2) At the time of their fight, the lion would bust in and would eat the whole deer while both fight, thus leaving them back to square one.

 3) The cheetah and the hyena both die fighting each other.